How Did Discovering the Ecological Self Start?

 What is Socially Engaged Art?

-Social practice, or socially engaged art, is any art form that engages people or a community, and addresses a cultural or social issue.
-Social practice artists usually pick an issue, topic, or population of people to focus their projects on.
-Sometimes, artists can begin with a very broad and vague plan, and allow the project to develop itself, while others have a specific method.
-This open interpretation, along with the actual works that are created, is what allows social practice to be considered an art form.
-The overall aim of socially engaged art is to make a real impact on the world around us, rather than a symbolic one.
+Social practice, or socially engaged art, is art that directly involves people or communities and addresses a cultural or social issue.
+Social practice artists usually pick an issue or population of people on which they focus their projects.
+Depending on the artist, they might begin with a very broad and vague plan, and allow the project to develop itself, while others have a specific vision.
+This open interpretation, along with the actual works that are created, is what allows social practice to be considered art.
+The overall aim of socially engaged art is to make a tangible impact on the world around us, rather than a more symbolic effect.

 The Aldo Leopold Foundation.
 “The Land Ethic.”
 The Aldo Leopold Foundation, www.aldoleopold.org/about/the-land-ethic/.

 Louv, Richard.
 Last Child in the Woods: Saving our Children From Nature-Deficit Disorder.
 Workman Publishing Company, 2005.